Viva (La Düsseldorf album)

-Viva is the second and most successful album of Klaus Dinger's band La Düsseldorf.
+Viva is the second album by La Düsseldorf, led by Klaus Dinger.
 It has both "Rheinita", which was their most successful single, and "Cha Cha 2000", which has become their most famous song.
+Overall, it was their most successful release.

-Different mixes/edits of "Rheinita" and "Viva" were released as a single; the single version of "Viva" is slightly longer and has a fadeout, the album version segues into "White Overalls".
+Different mixes/edits of "Rheinita" and "Viva" were released as singles; the single version of "Viva" is slightly longer and has a fadeout, the album version segues into "White Overalls".
 "Vögel" ("Birds") is a minute and a half of bird noises.
 All songs are written by Klaus Dinger.

 Reception

-Smash Hits said at the time of release, "If you're looking for something different or something new to pose with and say ever-so-casually 'oh, haven't you heard of them?' to your friends, then try this.
+At the time of release, Smash Hits opined "If you're looking for something different or something new to pose with and say ever-so-casually 'oh, haven't you heard of them?' to your friends, then try this.
 It's modern German rock with lots of synthesisers but it's also bright and melodic and completely house-trained."

 Track listing

 All tracks composed by Klaus Dinger.